 Scott Elmer (from the DAEC Presentation)

-Bishop Paprocki invites adult Catholics who are catechized but not confirmed (e.g., who have received catechetical formation and the sacraments of Baptism, Penance and Holy Eucharist) to complete the Sacraments of Initiation by celebrating Confirmation at the Cathedral of the Immaculate Conception in Springfield.
+Bishop Paprocki invites adults who are baptized but have not received the Sacrament of Confirmation to complete the Sacraments of Initiation at the Cathedral of the Immaculate Conception in Springfield on Pentecost each year.

-Further information will be sent after the May 15 deadline.
+Details about the celebration will be sent to confirmandi and their pastors after the May 1 deadline.

 The Office for Catholic Education has prepared an optional 4-5 hour session that may be used one-on-one or in small groups.
 The session utilizes Together in the Spirit by Bishop Robert F. Morneau and Mike Grzeca and has been designed for flexibility.
 The schedule, sequence, or content of the session can be adjusted based on local needs, or can be used with other resources in the parish.